Audace/audace.github.io/_posts/2019-05-19-hard-conversations.md

     **Bad**: Over the past few weeks, you've consistently seemed checked out.

     **Good**: I noticed this across a number of the tickets from the last few sprints.
 For instance, I was really excited when I saw you were working to implement the magical widget in ticket 123 but felt bummed when I saw the state of the final PR.
-You left print statements throughout the code and all the integration tests failed.
-Most importantly, Marcia on customer success had specifically requested feature YYY and you neglected to implement it, despite the acceptance criteria requiring it.
+You left print statements and dead code throughout the submissions and all the integration tests failed.
+Most importantly, Marcia, on customer success, had specifically requested feature YYY and you neglected to implement it, despite the acceptance criteria requiring it.

 - **Identify potential causes and remedies**